willkang7/mario_meets_metroid/README.md

 Q | Quit

 ## Contributing
-First off, thank you for considering contributing to Mario Meets Metroid!
-To contribute, please follow [GitHub Flow](https://guides.github.com/introduction/flow/).
+Pull requests are the best way to propose changes to the codebase (we use Github Flow).
+We actively welcome your pull requests:

-1. Fork the repo and create your branch from master.
+1. Fork the repo and create your branch from main.
-1. If you've added code that should be tested, playtest the game.
+1. If you've added code that should be tested, test it.
 1. If you've changed APIs, update the documentation.
-1. Make sure your code lints (i.e. this project uses tabs).
+1. Make sure your code lints.
 1. Issue that pull request!

 ## Credits